AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 By default, the **2-step process** is activated.
 When you create a new Delete request using this mode, Adobe Campaign always performs an Access request first.
 This allows you to check the data before confirming the deletion.

 You can change this mode from the privacy request edition screen.
-Click on **[!UICONTROL Advanced settings]**.
+Click **[!UICONTROL Advanced settings]**.

 ![](assets/privacy-request-advanced-settings.png)

 With the 2-step mode activated, the status of a new Delete request changes to **[!UICONTROL Confirm Delete Pending]**.
 Download the generated XML file from the privacy request screen and check the data.
-To confirm erasing the data, click on the **[!UICONTROL Confirm delete data]** button.
+To confirm erasing the data, click the **[!UICONTROL Confirm delete data]** button.

 ![](assets/privacy-request-delete-data.png)